imrehorvath/bundle-dylibs/README.md

 # bundle-dylibs
 Command line tool to make standalone apps out of otherwise dependent apps on macOS, by packing the non-standard dynamic libraries into the application bundle.

-## Warning
+## Note
-No liability!
-Use this tool at your own risk!
-It is allways recommended to make a copy of the app you want to work on, and apply the changes to the copy first.
+Since this tool modifies the app bundle, it is recommended to make a copy of the app bundle you want to process first, and run the tool on the copy.
+Even though testing has shown no issues so far, use this tool at your own risk!

 ## Prerequisite
-- Xcode Command Line Tools (CLT) must be installed before running this tool.
+- Xcode Command Line Tools (CLT) must be installed before running this tool, since it uses commands from CLT.

 ## About
 This tool can be used to make a standalone, hence transferable -between different macOS systems- app out of otherwise dependent app.